Connect with us

 Creating a Brand

-The second goal is to position the company as Thought Leaders or experts in the field who are world leaders in thinking about the problem and finding solutions for it.
-You need to prepare the ground for when you have something that can be displayed or sold by attracting a wide audience that is interested, willing to listen, and willing to take our company seriously.
+The second goal is to position the company as a thought leader, an expert at the forefront of thinking about the problem and finding solutions for it.
+You need to lay the groundwork for when you have something to show or sell, by building an audience that is interested, willing to listen, and willing to take your company seriously.

 Building a Marketing Plan